1. New Student Packet

-All new students are required to sign up for a New Student Registration Day or meet with a Center Coordinator before registering for classes.
-New Student Registration Days are located in the Bess Student Center on the main Poplar Bluff campus, or Coordinators can be found at one of the Three Rivers centers.
-To schedule to attend a New Student Registration Day, fill out the online form or contact the Welcome Center at 573-840-9664.
+All new students are required to sign up for a New Student Registration and Orientation for College Success (ROCS) Session or meet with a Center Coordinator before registering for classes.
+ROCS Sessions are located in the Bess Student Center on the main Poplar Bluff campus, or Coordinators can be found at one of the Three Rivers centers.
+To schedule to attend a ROCS Session, fill out the online form or contact the Welcome Center at 573-840-9664.

 a) Students must have completed an Application for Admission to Three Rivers College.